subu250/IndieProjectIconicLiner/DesignDocuments/userStories.md

 As a registered user, I want to review about the product details so that more customers can buy the products.

 Password Reset
-As a registered user or admin, I want to be able to be able to reset my password if I forget it.
+As a registered user or admin, I want to be able to be able to reset my password.

 Edit user profile
 As a registered user or admin, I want to be able to edit my profile.

 Report Inappropriate Items
 As any user, I want to be able to report inappropriate items about the products, like reaction, allergy.

+Admin Review Inaccurate Trail Info
+As an admin, I want to receive notifications of reported inaccurate trail info.

 Admin Review Inappropriate Items
 As an admin, I want to receive notifications of reported inappropriate items.